0m

 Southern Beaches: Free Access Along the Hotel Strip

-Ein Bokek Beach is the only free, officially declared Dead Sea beach in Israel with full lifeguard service, freshwater showers, beach chairs, and year-round access, located approximately 90 minutes by car from Jerusalem at approximately 430 meters below sea level in the southern hotel district.
+Ein Bokek Beach is the only free, officially declared Dead Sea beach in Israel with full lifeguard service, freshwater showers, beach chairs, and year-round access, located approximately 90 minutes by car from Jerusalem in the low Dead Sea basin in the southern hotel district.

 Segregated Beach